Open to the Public

 What the Conservancy Has Done/Is Doing

-Since 1999, The Nature Conservancy's Duck River office has been based in Columbia, Tennessee, working with local communities, businesses, and government agencies on long-term protection of the river's water quality and ecological integrity.
+Since 1999, The Nature Conservancy has been working on the Duck River with local communities, businesses, and government agencies to ensure the long-term protection of the river's water quality and ecological integrity.

 The explosive urban growth occuring in the upper Duck River watershed – combined with the river's extraordinary biological richness – elevates the importance of protecting this Middle Tennessee resource, and it compels The Nature Conservancy to implement a variety of cutting-edge strategies.
 For example: